jsirex/forkman/README.md

 # Usage Example

 There example script - `patch-project.sh`.
 It shows how possible to make a "hard-update" of new changes.
-It reverts local changes in stage area, so you should be carefull and re-revert our changes back.
+It reverts local changes, so you should be carefull.
-If you want safer patch you should probably commit changes in the `$FORKMAN_PATCH_BRANCH` and cherry-pick them to `$FORKMAN_MAIN_BRANCH`.

-# ORDER

-**Dictionary order is important!**
+It takes `FORKMAN-UPSTREAM-BRANCH` branch and applies `forkman`.
+Then it resets to `FORKMAN_MAIN_BRANCH`, adds everything and commits.
+This emulates "manual project refactoring".
+If you satisfied with result you can merge this to your branch (or master).